-Data shows that emails with personalized subject lines, which is basic email personalization, have a 26% higher open rate, while having 14% increase in click-through rates and 10% better conversion rate.
+Data shows that emails with personalized subject lines, which is basic email personalization, have a 26% higher open rate while having a 14% increase in click-through rates and a 10% better conversion rate.

 Personalizing your emails also helps you to improve client interaction with your product and to strengthen their relationship with your brand.

 Personalization helps you to humanize the communication between your company and your clients.
 This is reflected in the way how clients perceive they are treated by the brand and how it responds to their needs.
 Sending them personalized emails makes them feel more valued and appreciated and in turn their connection with the brand is strengthened and they are willing to spend more and even market your product to others.

 Finding new ways to personalize